NicholasRabbit/TDD/Notes on TDD and Unit Test.md

 In Test driven development, you should write test first, and then write codes to pass the test.
 The last and darn important step is refactoring.

+**TDD cycle:**  test--code--refactor (or red-green-green)

 1. Specification by example

    > In other words, instead of the traditional “the system shall calculate tax” pattern familiar in
    > requirements documents, specification by example promotes expressing the requirement through examples such as “for a \$20 subscription with a tax rate of 10%, the system charges a total of ​\$22 from the user’s account.”

-   -- Quoted from "Test-Driven-Tdd-and-Acceptance-TDD-for-Java-Developers" P64.
+   -- Quoted from "Test-Driven-TDD-and-Acceptance-TDD-for-Java-Developers" P64.

 2. From requirements to tests.